thriveweb/deking-new/content/pages/home.md

     logo: /images/uploads/qbcc-logo.jpg
   - logo: /images/uploads/ekodeking.jpg
 reviews:
-  - by: Steve Heisig
+  - by: Steve Heisig - Cleveland
     details: >-
       We use Deking Decks for our custom built Heisig Homes.
 We highly recommend Deking Decks and look forward to a very long working relationship with them.
     stars: 5
     title: Custom built Heisig Homes
-  - by: Lindsay Riddell
+  - by: Lindsay Riddell - Redbank Plains
     details: >-
       From the day of the quote through to the building of our deck the service has been friendly and very professional.
 Our builder was here every day